charliesurfs31/s33-lessons/reactTutorial.md

 - **Building User Interfaces**: React helps in creating reusable UI components.
 - **Single Page Applications (SPAs)**: It enables dynamic updates to the web page without full reloads.
-- **Mobile App Development**: With React Native, you can build mobile apps using the same principles.
+- **Mobile App Development**: With React Native, you can build mobile apps.

 ## Key Concepts in React